alcionai/corso/website/blog/2023-3-15-tutorial-videos.md

 ## Create local Microsoft 365 backups using MinIO

-For quick, low-latency backup testing, you can use MinIO to run a Corso M365 backup through a local S3 bucket.
+For quick, low-latency backup testing, you can use MinIO to run a Corso Microsoft 365 backup through a local S3 bucket.
 While you don’t want to rely on this as your primary backup location, it's a cost effective option for testing that gives you full control.
-See my [video](https://youtu.be/ABIiVufyOkM) on local M365 backups for a step-by-step guide on this Corso feature.
+See my [video](https://youtu.be/ABIiVufyOkM) on local Microsoft 365 backups for a step-by-step guide on this Corso feature.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ABIiVufyOkM"